jepetersohn/phase-3-guide/README.md

 Incidentally, those whom you would interact with will be much more willing to help you a second time if you ask focused questions and write things down.

+## Three Agreements

+We expect continued adherence to the three agreements

+>Three Agreements
+>
+>Integrity: We do what we say we will do.
+We do things that reflect our values.
+>Kindness: We go beyond being deliberately nice to each other.
+Sometimes kindness means having a hard conversation.
+>Whole Self: We bring our keen intellects, strong work ethics, and quirky personalities with us every day.
+We respect the good and bad in each other; relishing the good days and the bad.

 ## Conclusion